Batman: Creation and early history

 In early 1939, following the success of Superman, DC Comics' editors requested more superheroes.
 Bob Kane created Batman, initially drawing a character with red tights, bat wings, and a domino mask.
 Bill Finger, a collaborator, made significant contributions by suggesting a cowl, cape, gloves, and a darker costume.
 The character's alter ego, Bruce Wayne, was inspired by historical figures Robert the Bruce and Mad Anthony Wayne.
-Batman's early adventures drew inspiration from contemporary pulp fiction and characters like Zorro and the Shadow, establishing Batman as a master detective with a dark, brooding persona driven by the murder of his parents.
+As an aristocratic hero with a double identity, Batman has predecessors in the Scarlet Pimpernel (created by Baroness Emmuska Orczy, 1903) and Zorro (created by Johnston McCulley, 1919).
+Like them, Batman performs his heroic deeds in secret, averts suspicion by playing aloof in public, and marks his work with a signature symbol.
+Kane noted the influence of the films The Mark of Zorro (1920) and The Bat Whispers (1930) in the creation of the character's iconography.
+Finger, drawing inspiration from pulp heroes such as Sherlock Holmes, The Shadow, Dick Tracy, and Doc Savage, made the character a master sleuth.
+Kane took credit for the creation of the character and diminished Finger's ideas, although Finger advocated for the significance of his contributions.
+In 2015, DC began to credit Finger as the co-creator of Batman, following years of legal action by Finger's family.